VoronDesign/VoronUsers/printer_mods/Takuya/USBCameraMount/ReadMe.md

-This my my contribution to the awesome Voron Community!
+This is my contribution to the awesome Voron Community!

 It's a camera mount for a WANSVIEW 1080p USB Camera.
 The distance between the screw holes is 15mm so if you have a camera that has this kind of mounting solution then it might work out for you